l0uisgrange/zap/docs/main.typ

 === Mirroring or flipping <mirroring>

 If you would like to display your component upside-down (vertically and/or horizontally), it is possible to mirror it using the `scale` parameter.
-The second value of the `scale` array represents the axis perpendicular to the wires.

 #circ(
     ```typst